-The Paramus Flying Club has openings for licensed pilots.
-Sign up today!
+The Paramus Flying Club has openings for pilots.
+Inquire today!

 The membership process

-- Candidates will be asked to meet with our board of trustees.
-This provides the opportunity for the board to answer any questions the candidate might have regarding the club and its operations, and it offers the board a chance to get to know the candidate.
+- Candidates will be asked to meet with our membership committee.
+This provides the opportunity for the board to answer any questions the candidate might have regarding the club and its operations, and it offers the club a chance to get to know the candidate.
 It also gives the candidate the opportunity to meet with the people who are responsible for the day-to-day operations of the club.

-- After the meeting with the board of trustees, assuming both the club and the candidate decide to proceed, the candidate pays the buy-in and first month’s dues, and starts his/her 60 day trial period beginning on the first of the following month with “dual” privileges.
+- After the meeting and assuming both the club and the candidate decide to proceed, the candidate pays the buy-in and first month’s dues, and starts his/her 60 day trial period beginning on the first of the following month with “dual” privileges.